Opioid Use Disorder: These Treatments Are Available, Now

 Benefits of Medication Assisted Therapy (MAT)

-- Easier Transition Away from Opioid Use: Patients adhering to MAT have reduced opioid withdrawal symptoms and the desire to use opioids, without causing the cycle of highs and lows associated with opioid misuse or abuse.
+- Easier Transition Away from Opioid Use: Patients adhering to MAT have reduced opioid withdrawal symptoms and the desire to use opioids.
+This lessens the cycle of highs and lows associated with opioid misuse or abuse.

-- It's Safer: Statistics note that patients receiving medication assisted therapy for their opioid use disorder cut their risk of death from all causes in half.
+- It's Safer: Statistics note that patients receiving MAT for their opioid use disorder cut their risk of death from all causes in half.
 These patients have a greater chance of remaining in treatment, as well.

 - It's Evidence-Based: Using MAT to help maintain abstinence from heroin or prescription opioids, quite often over at least one year or longer, is a proven method to treat addiction.
 Some patients may need a lifetime of treatment.